BenRKarl/WDI_work/w07/d05/Readme.md

 ---

-##Part 06: TDD: Rock, Paper, Scissors
+# Rock, Paper, Scissors
 Create a Jasmine test suite to help you create the game Rock, Paper, Scissors.
 The rules are explained from small to big.
 Read them carefully and make sure there are no hidden or unclear requirements.
 If anything smells fishy...
 Ask!

 ## Guidelines
 * First make it work, then make it right, then make it small, then make it fast.
 * Red-Green-Refactor.
 Don't forget the refactor step.
 You don't HAVE to refactor at EVERY step, but you should always CONSIDER whether you need to refactor.
 * Do not use console.log.
 Just return strings where needed.